Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Analogy between Sinkhorn and Auction Algorithm

 These are formally similar to the corresponding lines \ref{alg:Auction:Alpha} and \ref{alg:Auction:Beta} in Algorithm \ref{alg:Auction}.
-We can interpret line \ref{alg:SinkhornAsynchronous:u} in Algorithm \ref{alg:SinkhornAsynchronous} as $x$ not just submitting a bid to the best candidate $y$, but to all candidates, weighted by the attractiveness (recall that in the Sinkhorn algorithm, a change in the dual variable directly implies a change in the primal iterate via \eqref{eqn:EntropyPDRelation}).
-Conversely, in line \ref{alg:SinkhornAsynchronous:vMin}, $y$ does not only accept the best bid, but bids from all candidates, again weighted by price.
-If there are too many bids (i.e.~if the column constraint would be violated and $\hat{v}(y) < v(y)$), $\beta(y)$ decreases and thereby rejects superfluous offers.
+We can interpret the $u$-update in Algorithm \ref{alg:SinkhornAsymmetric} as $x$ not just submitting a bid to the best candidate $y$, but to all candidates, weighted by the attractiveness (recall that in the Sinkhorn algorithm, a change in the dual variable directly implies a change in the primal iterate via \eqref{eqn:EntropyPDRelation}).
+Conversely, in line \ref{alg:SinkhornAsymmetric:vMin}, $y$ does not only accept the best bid, but bids from all candidates, again weighted by price.
+If there are too many bids (i.e.~if $\hat{v}(y) < v(y)$), $\beta(y)$ decreases and thereby rejects superfluous offers.

-Both algorithms are decidedly different from mere alternating optimizations of the unregularized dual transport problem \eqref{eqn:OptimalTransportDual}: In the auction algorithm there is an additional slack $\veps$ in the $\beta$-update, in the asynchronous Sinkhorn algorithm the $\min$ is replaced by $\softmin$, as implied by the regularized dual \eqref{eqn:RegularizedGenericDual}.
-These modifications are crucial for convergence of the algorithms.

-In both algorithms the dual variables $\alpha$ and $\beta$ (or the scaling factors $u$ and $v$) are monotonous, as is the mass of the intermediate primal coupling $\pi$, which is not primal feasible during the iterations (\thref{thm:AuctionMonotonicity,thm:SinkhornAsynchronousMonotonicity}).
-In both algorithms there is a minimal step size for one of the dual variables ($-\veps$ for $\beta$ in the auction algorithm, see \thref{thm:SinkhornAsynchronousAlphaIncrement} for the asynchronous Sinkhorn algorithm).
-The minimal step size is proportional to $\veps$, leading to an iteration bound that scales as $\mc{O}(\veps^{-1})$.
-Thus, in both cases, a small value of $\veps$ is required to obtain accurate solutions (see \thref{thm:AuctionPDGap} and Sect.~\ref{sec:IntroductionRelatedWork}), but the naive algorithms (without $\veps$-scaling) require more iterations as $\veps$ decreases.

-Two important differences are, that the iteration bound for the auction algorithm depends on $N$, while \thref{thm:SinkhornAsynchronousIterationBound} does not.
-Moreover, the auction algorithm terminates after a finite number of steps, whereas the asynchronous Sinkhorn algorithm in general only converges asymptotically and the iteration bound diverges as $\qTarget \to 1$. \end{remark}

-\begin{remark}[Comparison with Symmetric Algorithm] As mentioned above, Algorithm \ref{alg:SinkhornAsynchronous} can be turned into the standard Sinkhorn algorithm by replacing line \ref{alg:SinkhornAsynchronous:vMin} by $v \gets \hat{v}$.
-The above analysis cannot be extended to this case, as the monotonicity properties of \thref{thm:SinkhornAsynchronousMonotonicity} are lost.
-But of course the symmetric algorithm still converges.
-While it cannot be proven that the symmetric iteration is always more efficient than the asymmetric one (there are very particular exceptions), in the overwhelming majority of practical cases, we observe that the symmetric algorithm is faster.

-Despite these differences, the asymmetric variant and the above analysis provide some insight on why convergence of the Sinkhorn algorithm becomes slower as $\veps \to 0$.